-Home Buyers Sellers Virtual Tours Search Homes 2011 Market Conditions Bank Foreclosures
+Home | Buyers | Seller | Our Listings | Search Homes | 2017 Market Conditions | Bank Foreclosures

-Get the Best Price Selling Your Home in Utah
+Best Price Selling Home in Utah

 How to Get the Best Price on Your Utah County Home

 Demand will change depending on the price range and even the neighborhood.
 What you need to know: What's the demand for a house like yours in your area?
 Look at what's being sold and at what price.
 A good comparative market analysis is very important.
 To be absolutely sure your home is priced exactly right, contact Team Teasdale Realty to help you do an accurate comparative market analysis (CMA).
 This is completely free and without obligation.
+Team Teasdale Realty will help you get the best price when selling your home in Utah County.

 Look at comparables for similar houses.
 Study prices and sales for one year ago, six months ago, three months ago and current numbers.
 What are the trends in Utah County and your specific city?
 Are prices going up or down — and by how much?
 How many days are homes staying on the market?
 If they are on the market longer, how much of that could be seasonal?
 Prices typically go slightly down in the winter in Utah County.